 Now, the value of this feedback resistor Rfdepends on the operating frequency.
 But usually, it used to be more than 1 Megaohm.

-Now, in this circuit, this series resistor Rs reduces the overtone oscillations and it also improves the start-up response of this oscillator.
+Now, in this circuit, this series resistor Rs reduces the overtone oscillations and also improves the start-up response of this oscillator.

 So, using this circuit with this crystal, we can generate the oscillations at the desired frequency.